Shotokan Karate

 Below are some center of gravity calculations and comparisons.

-As you can see, there was a lot of hand-calculation and charting back then.
+There was a lot of hand-calculation and charting back then.

 Then I could use an advanced machine called a typewriter so that I didn't have to hand write the entire study paper.